Play the Songs

 Music samples provided courtesy of Ghostlight Records and Sony/ATV Music Publishing

 Photos by Judith Licht, courtesy of Woodrow Wilson High School, Washington DC

 - Cast List

 - Brief History

-As the flower children are leaving to attend a Be-in, one girl, Crissy, alone in her thoughts, sings of a boy she once met and of her longings to meet him again (“Frank Mills”).
+As the flower children are leaving to attend a Be-In, one girl, Crissy, alone in her thoughts, sings of a boy she once met and of her longings to meet him again (“Frank Mills”).
 At the “Be-In,” the boys all burn their draft cards in an anti-war demonstration.
 Claude begins to toss his card to the fire, but changes his mind and removes it, wondering how he fits in to this changing world (“Where Do I Go?”).

 Originally Produced by the New York Shakespeare Festival Theatre